Skip to content

 • Execution Options

-• Rapise Needs to Be Installed - if your VM is spawned for each test execution (i.e. you use Microsoft-hosted Agent), then the task may install it.
-You don't need to install Rapise if you use own agent and install in advance.
-Also you may have more than one Run Rapise Test Set tasks in your pipeline.
-In this case only the first one may need to install Rapise.
+• Rapise Needs to Be Installed - if your VM is spun up for each test execution (i.e., you use a Microsoft-hosted Agent), then the task can install it.
+You don't need to install Rapise if you use your own agent and install it in advance.
+Also, you may have more than one Run Rapise Test Set task in your pipeline.
+In this case, only the first one needs to install Rapise.

-• Rapise Version - we recommend to specify the same version that you used to create tests.
+• Rapise Version - we recommend specifying the same version that you used to create the tests.
 I.e. Rapise Version

 • Advanced Execution Options

-• Set Screen Resolution specify one of standard screen resolutions for test execution.
-It should be one of standard values (i.e. 1024x768, 1920x1080, etc., supported by the current execution host).
-Bigger resolution - more details on screenshots and video and more space is consumed by the recordings.
+• Set Screen Resolution - specify one of the standard screen resolutions for test execution.
+It should be one of the standard values (i.e., 1024x768, 1920x1080, etc., supported by the current execution host).
+A higher resolution results in more details on screenshots and video, but also consumes more space for recordings.

 • Width